Honda Accord extended warranty: cost, coverage and plans

 An extended auto warranty is an optional, paid extension of the factory warranty your Accord comes with.
 For context, Honda Accords come with the following warranties from the factory:

 Factory warranties follow the vehicle, not the owner.
-So if you buy a 2-year-old car with 20,000 miles on it, you still have one year or 16,000 miles worth of factory bumper-to-bumper warranty remaining.
+So, if you buy a two-year-old car with 20,000 miles on it, you still have one year or 16,000 miles worth of factory bumper-to-bumper warranty remaining.

 For an extended warranty on your Honda Accord, you have two options:

-- Buy the official Honda extended warranty, called Honda Care.
+- Buy the official Honda extended warranty plan, Honda Care, that is accepted at Honda dealerships.

 - Buy a plan from a third-party extended warranty company, which allows you to take your car to any ASE-certified mechanic for repairs.